udawat/Pocket-Step-Up-Converter/README.md

-Pocket-Step-Up-Converter
+Pocket-Boost-Converter
 ========================

-The Pocket Step-Up Converter is a DC-to-DC Boost Converter which generates a supply voltage of 5 V or 3.3 V from a single-cell AA alkaline battery.
+The Pocket-Boost Converter is a DC-to-DC Step-Up Converter which generates a supply voltage of 5 V or 3.3 V from a single-cell AA alkaline battery.